The Lost Heroes of the Golden Age

 Inspiration

-Read all about Miss America in the Quality Companion!
+Read all about Miss America in my book, The Quality Companion (TwoMorrows)!

 Powers